CorwinCheung/Contrastive-Boosting/README.md

 Other directories:

-`german` contains specific scripts and notebooks used in the experiements on the German credit data set.
+`german` contains specific scripts and notebooks used in the experiements on the German credit data set(predict good or bad for credit).

-`adult` contains specific scripts and Jupyter notebooks used in the experiments on the Aadult data set.
+`adult` contains specific scripts and Jupyter notebooks used in the experiments on the Adult data set(predict whether income exceeds $50k/yr based on Census data).

-`compas` contains specific scripts and notebooks used in the experiments on the COMPAS data set.
+`compas` contains specific scripts and notebooks used in the experiments on the COMPAS data set(predicts criminal recidivism rates).

 `scripts` contains the files needed for running BuDRO, as well as a few other scripts used in data processing.